Discover the inspiring legacy of Harriet Tubman, Frederick Douglass and others who endured slavery or fought for freedom

 Along the way, stop at Adkins Arboretum in Ridgely to walk the trails.
 A self-guided audio tour through woodlands, stream bottoms, fields and wetlands provides insights into the survival challenges and opportunities that freedom seekers faced while navigating through this terrain.

 Frederick was born into slavery in 1818 on a farm that is now Trappers Corner.
 The Frederick Douglass Park on the Tuckahoe is adjacent to Douglass's birthplace.
 Here you can experience the landscape of Douglass's birth with a serene view of the Tuckahoe Creek.
 Douglass later escaped from slavery in Baltimore and became a leading abolitionist.
 His eloquent words inspired many whites to work on the Underground Railroad.

 Outside the Talbot County Courthouse, you will find the Frederick Douglass Statue.
 The Frederick Douglass Honor Society commissioned sculptor Jay Hall Carpenter to create this artwork.
-Head to the Historical Society of Talbot County to pick up information and the self-guided driving tour and go to St. Michaels for a walking tour of Douglass sites that begins at the St. Michaels Museum.
+Head to the Talbot County Visitor Center to pick up information about the self-guided driving tour and go to St. Michaels for a walking tour of Douglass sites that begins at the St. Michaels Museum.